chenh19/lab/in_silico_research.md

 [**I-TASSER server**](https://zhanglab.ccmb.med.umich.edu/I-TASSER/)

-- input
+- Input
 ![](fig/2-27.png)

-- output: also PDB files
+- Output: also PDB files, see below for analyzing

 ### ii.
 PyMol visualizing
 **PyMol** is a useful desktop application for protein structure visualization.
-You may [download it here](https://pymol.org/2/)
+You may [download it from here](https://pymol.org/2/).

 - You may also need to download the [free educational license](https://pymol.org/edu/?q=educational)
 - You can use PyMol in a very intuitive way using mouse ([a quick tutorial](https://pymol.org/dokuwiki/doku.php?id=mouse:two_button))